Amazon SEO: How to optimize your listing for optimal Amazon ranking

 Amazon SEO: The most important ranking factors at a glance

 An appealing and sales-promoting listing that ranks as high as possible on Amazon is not created overnight.
-Keywords need to be researched and texts written, high-resolution images created, and everything entered in Seller Central.
-Even after that, the product does not sell by itself.
+Keywords must be researched and texts written, high-resolution images created, and everything entered in Seller Central.
+Even after that, the product does not sell itself.
 Success monitoring and constant adjustments to the current market situation fill the to-do list.
-Although many sellers use a corresponding Amazon SEO tool for this purpose – the workload should not be underestimated.
+While many merchants use a corresponding Amazon SEO tool for this purpose, the workload should not be underestimated.

 Frequently Asked Questions

-“Amazon SEO” refers to the targeted optimization of text, images, etc. for the Amazon search.
+“Amazon SEO” refers to the targeted optimization of text, images, etc. for Amazon search.
 Typically, this involves product detail pages that are structured in such a way that they appear as high as possible in the search results for a specific search term.
-The acronym can be resolved into Search Engine Optimization, in German Suchmaschinenoptimierung.
+The acronym can be resolved into Search Engine Optimization.

 SEO for Amazon works similarly to SEO for Google.
 The customer’s search term is matched with the content on the product page.
 If the right keywords appear there, it indicates the relevance of the page for this search query.
 Therefore, the keywords should primarily appear in the title, bullet points, backend, and product description.
 Other important factors include the price and the performance of the sellers.